What is a payment aggregator?

 The main task of the payment aggregator is to simplify the access of merchants to a variety of payment methods, eliminating the need to conclude agreements with each payment intermediary separately.
 They provide the merchant with an up-and-running merchant account (MID) so that they can start accepting payments quickly, with minimum paperwork and compliance checks.

 Like payment facilitators and other payment service companies, aggregators can offer many useful services to merchants, including:

 - Customer support

 The difference between payment aggregator and facilitator

 Both payment aggregator and facilitator allow merchants to accept payments without setting up a merchant account in an acquiring bank.
 The only difference between them is that the facilitator opens a sub-merchant account (MID) for each merchant separately.
 In contrast, the aggregator processes merchants' payments directly through its own MID.

 Both payment service models provide fast onboarding, ease of application and a transparent fee structure, making them an appealing option for everyone who wants to grow a business online.

 How to get started with a payment aggregator?

-For those merchants who want to quickly access the e-commerce market and start accepting online payments, a payment aggregator is the right path.
-To get started, you'll need to submit an application including answers to a few questions about your business.
+For those merchants who want to access the e-commerce market and start accepting online payments quickly, a payment aggregator is the right path.
+To get started, you'll need to submit an application, including answers to a few questions about your business.
 After verification and approval, you will be registered as a sub-merchant and ready to receive payments online.

 Ready to boost your business to the next level?